Introduction

 Things resolved amicably.
 But I kept thinking about what that situation revealed—not just about AI, but about where property management is right now.

 That resident wasn’t unusual.
 They weren’t litigious by nature or looking for a fight.
 They were a normal person who discovered that a free AI tool could do in minutes what used to require an attorney and hundreds of dollars.
-And that discovery is not going back in the box.
+And that genie isn’t going back in the bottle.
 Every resident in every unit in your portfolio now has access to the same capability.
 The question isn’t whether they’ll use it.
 Some of them already are.

 That’s one dimension of the shift.
 The work hasn’t just gotten harder—the environment around the work has fundamentally changed.